Manage tags attached to images.

 If the tag dictionary list is in list view mode (rather than tree view mode), then typing the first few characters of a tag will bring up a list of suggestions.
 You can then scroll down with the arrow keys and press Enter to select one of the suggestions.
 Pressing Enter a second time will attach it to the selected images.
 You can also edit the name of the tag before pressing Enter – in this case the tag will be created if it doesn’t already exist in the database.

-Aside from the auto-completion suggestions, typing some partial text into the text entry box allows you filters the set of tags shown in the tag dictionary window to those whose name or synonym matches the entered text.
+Typing some partial text into the text entry box allows you filters the set of tags shown in the tag dictionary window to those whose name or synonym matches the entered text.
 Press Enter to attach a tag with the entered name to the selected images.
 If that tag name does not yet exist in the database, it will be created before being attached.

 The pop-up menu entry “copy to entry” can be used to copy a selected tag to the text entry box.
 You can then edit this name and press Enter to create a new tag with that name, making it easy to create multiple tags with similar names.